danfinlay/waffle-recipe/README.md

 ## Recipe

 2 eggs
-2 cups all-purpose flour
+1 1/2 cups all-purpose flour
+1/2 cup coconut flour
-1 3/4 cups milk
-1/2 cup vegetable oil
+1 3/4 cups milk or water (could probably use other liquids) 1/2 cup vegetable oil
 1 tablespoon white sugar
 4 teaspoons baking powder
 1/4 teaspoon salt
 1/2 teaspoon vanilla extract

+Add water/milk as needed to thin to a pourable level.

+Toast at level 4 for a nice golden brown.